bbauska/W3Cx-3of5/README.md

 <h4>Online Editors:</h4>

 <p>To help you practice during the whole duration of the course, we use the following interactive online editors.
-Pretty much all the course\'s examples actually use these tools.</p>
+Pretty much all the course's examples actually use these tools.</p>

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------- 02. jsbin logo (04) -------------------------------------->